Thoracic Imaging Fellowship

 Training/Responsibilities of Thoracic Imaging Fellows

-The fellow is responsible for planning, monitoring, and interpreting diagnostic examinations.
+The fellows will be responsible for planning, monitoring, and interpreting diagnostic examinations in pulmonary, thoracic and vascular imaging as well as cardiac MRI and CT under the supervision of subspecialty faculty.
+This includes management of urgent studies, imaging consults, and contrast reactions.
 Additional interventional procedures will include thoracic-based percutaneous biopsy and drainage procedures.
 Responsibilities also include assisting in resident education and training.
+Fellows will learn how to develop and manage a dedicated cardiothoracic imaging service.

 The Thoracic Imaging Fellowship year is divided into 13 four-week block rotations, including:

-Fellows are exposed to a wide range of patients and the disease/injury of all organ systems in both hospital and outpatient environments.
+Fellows are exposed to a wide range of patients and the disease/injury in both hospital and outpatient environments.
 This includes a full range of examinations primarily focused on the thoracic cavity.

 Radiology resident teaching conferences are held twice daily throughout the year and include both didactic lectures and case-based presentations.
 Fellows are welcome to attend these conferences, as service duties allow.
 Fellows are also welcome to present conferences in this forum.